-- Competing Public priorities

 - Natural Disasters (drought, weather extremes, etc.)

+- Economy

-- Populations changes (immigration,new cultural groupings,etc.)
+- Appropriations changes

 - Public Policy changes

 - Government Regulations

-- Appropriations changes

-- Other (Trends and fads)

-- Economy
+- Competing Public priorities

-- Competing Programmatic Challenges
+- Competing Programatic Challenges

+- Populations changes (immigration, new cultural groupings, etc.)

+- Other

 Weather can play a major role in creating adverse working and living conditions thus impacting people who are the focus of this planned program.
-Shifts in economy impact all aspects of peoples lives, psychologically, socially, and physically.
+Shifts in economy impact all aspects of people's lives, psychologically, socially, and physically.
 Within this program area public monies, and the fluctuations in appropriations of such, have dramatic (both positive and negative) effect on human well-being, as do levels of government regulations.
-Likewise public policy and the publics priorities and perceptions, including popular culture and trends/fads, are major external factors impacting this program.
+Likewise public policy and the publics' priorities and perceptions, including popular culture and trends/fads, are major external factors impacting this program.
 Priority of social science research for limited dollars, and the resulting competition, impact the extent that research can be carried out.
 Other factors such as migrant populations entering the community and workforce, or new populations who have recently immigrated into the area, and are ill-prepared to sustain themselves socially and monetarily.
-Learning styles, disabilities, ones background/ education, and similar effect how one learns and how they will use any new knowledge gained.
-Often, individuals traits are well inculcated into that individuals psyche and behavior and change is slow.
+Learning styles, disabilities, one's background/ education, and similar effect how one learns and how they will use any new knowledge gained.
+Often, individual's traits are well inculcated into that individual's psyche and behavior and change is slow.
 Internal factors such as the availability of base funding to ensure a core faculty and staff, availability of extramural funds, and programmatic demands that often exceed resources, all may affect outcomes.

-- Comparisons between program participants (individuals,group,organizations) and non-participants
+- Before-After (before and after program)

 - During (during program)

-- Before-After (before and after program)

 - Case Study

+- Comparisons between program participants (individuals,group,organizations) and non-participants

 - Comparison between locales where the program operates and sites without program intervention